implyinfer/jetson-orin-nano-field-kit/README.md

 Before using this application layer, ensure you have:

-1. **Downloaded the latest release image** from the [releases page](https://github.com/implyinfer/jetson-orin-nano-field-kit/releases)
+1. **Downloaded the latest release image** (see [Latest Release](#latest-release-v2---2025-12-19) section above)
-2. **Flashed the Jetson Orin Nano with the system image** - See [FLASH_NVME.md](FLASH_NVME.md) for complete instructions on flashing the image to an NVMe SSD
+2. **Flashed the Jetson Orin Nano with the system image** - See [NVMe Flashing Guide](https://github.com/implyinfer/jetson-orin-nano-field-kit/blob/release-v1/FLASH_NVME.md) for complete instructions on flashing the image to an NVMe SSD
 3. Completed the initial setup using instructions from [implyinfer-jetson-orin-nano-field-kit-notes](https://github.com/implyinfer/implyinfer-jetson-orin-nano-field-kit-notes)
-4. Verified camera detection and basic system functionality

 ### 1. Clone the Repository